aridjayarecipes/cutesrecipes.web.app/content/post/2158-easiest-way-to-prepare-favorite-easy-pumpkin-muffins.md

 1. Make ready 1 teaspoon pure vanilla extract optional

-If you&#39;re not filling your pumpkin muffins with decadent cream cheese frosting just like this, you&#39;re missing out.
-Here, the best Pumpkin Muffin recipe you&#39;ll find.
+If you're not filling your pumpkin muffins with decadent cream cheese frosting just like this, you're missing out.
+Here, the best Pumpkin Muffin recipe you'll find.
 Divide batter evenly among muffin cups.
 Easy Pumpkin Muffins are the perfect fall breakfast or snack!

 <!--inarticleads2-->